withastro/docs/src/pages/en/guides/cms/contentful.md

 ## Creating a blog with Astro and Contentful

-In this section we will use Astro to create a blog with Contentful as the CMS.
+In this section we'll use our Contentful–Astro setup to create a blog with Contentful as the CMS.

 ### Prerequisites

 1. **A Contentful space** - For this tutorial we recommend starting with an empty space.
-However, if you already have content, feel free to use it.
-Keep in mind that you will need to modify the code snippets to match your content model.
+If you already have a content model, feel free to use it, but you will need to modify our code snippets to match your content model.
 2. **An Astro project integrated with the [Contentful SDK](https://github.com/contentful/contentful.js)** - See [integrating with Astro](#integrating-with-astro) for more details on how to set up an Astro project with Contentful.

 ### Setting up a Contentful model